The Medina Triennial is a new contemporary art triennial—rooted in place, shaped by community, resonant with global ideas, and free for all.

 • Angelyn Chandler

-Vice President of Planning
+Vice President of Planning, NYPA

 • Joana Pacheco

-Capital Planning Manager - Canals
+Capital Planning Manager - Canals, NYPA

 Work With Us